10:00 AM | Newman Flanagan Center

 Additional Program Requirements

-All students intending to seek licensure must first be admitted into the Teacher Preparation Program, and enlisted as an academic major in their specific subject.
+All students seeking licensure must first be admitted into the Teacher Preparation Program, and enlisted as an academic major in their specific subject (art or music).